simform-solutions/react-graphql/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-It was developed as a technical challenge.
+This project was developed as a technical challenge.

 ## How To Run